Herman A. Johnson

-Herman Archibald Johnson (1916 – February 17, 2004) was an American businessman.
+Herman Archibald Johnson (December 19, 1916 – February 17, 2004) was an American businessman.

 Biography

 Herman Johnson was born in Schenectady, New York.
 He graduated from Cornell University, and did graduate studies in personnel and hospital administration at the University of Chicago.
 He was one of the Tuskegee Airmen of World War II, serving as a Major in the U.S. Army Air Forces.
 After the war, Herman lived in Washington, DC as director of Howard University's teaching hospital, and district office manager of the Supreme Life Insurance Company in Ohio before coming to Kansas City in the late 1950s.

-In 1960 Johnson married the former Dorothy H. (Dodge) Davis.
+In 1960 Johnson married the former Dorothy H. (Hodge) Davis.
 Dorothy Johnson was also recognized in her own right as a civic leader, with a career as journalist, public relations professional and director of the Jackson County (MO) Department of Health and Welfare.

 In Kansas City, he owned the Herman Johnson Company, an insurance agency, and Lincoln Cemetery, which, according to the Kansas City Star was "one of only three cemeteries... available for African-Americans.
 Legendary Kansas City saxophonist Charlie Parker is buried there."
 Johnson represented Kansas City, Missouri in the Missouri House of Representatives from 1968 to 1972.
 He served twice as President of the Kansas City, Missouri Branch of the National Association for the Advancement of Colored People (NAACP) during the civil rights movement of the 1960s, and was a board member of the national NAACP Legal Defense Fund.
 Johnson founded the Black Scholarship Fund at the University of Missouri.
 He was chairman of the Douglas State Bank at the time of his death.

 He died on February 17, 2004.